ARM-software/avhclient/README.rst

 avhclient ``execute`` command requires a specfile in YML format that describes details of individual steps to be executed on AVH.
 The file syntax is explained below.

+A JSON schema for automatic checks and auto-completion is in `schema/avh.schema.json <schema/avh.schema.json>`_.

 Fields
 ######